sambloom1/swimming/README.md

 # swimming
-A look at swimmers time coming into Tokyo Olympics
+A look at swimmers times coming into Tokyo Olympics